hashicorp/vault-plugin-secrets-gcp/README.md

 ### Acceptance Tests
-This plugin also has comprehensive [acceptance tests](https://en.wikipedia.org/wiki/Acceptance_testing) covering most of the features of this auth backend.
+This plugin also has comprehensive [acceptance tests](https://en.wikipedia.org/wiki/Acceptance_testing) covering most of the features of this secrets backend.

 **Warning:** The acceptance tests create/destroy/modify *real resources*, which may incur real costs in some cases.
 In the presence of a bug,